sraaphorst/stirling_constexpr/README.md

-Note that C++14 or higher is required to run this.
+Note that C++14 or higher is required in order to use this.